Hibiscus plants make up a large genus of the Malvaceae family, consisting of hundreds of species of exotic-looking flowering plants.

 In colder regions, they are often grown in containers as ornamental plants placed in patios during summer.

-When we talk to those that have had white flies on hibiscus nightmares in the past one common theme that emerges is that they treated their hibiscus plants like all other plants in their landscaping.
+When we talk to those who have had white flies on hibiscus nightmares in the past, one common theme that emerges is that they treated their hibiscus plants like all other plants in their landscaping.

-That means they got the same water, same fertilizers if any and their gardeners were allowed to cut, whack and handle them like all other plants on their property.
+That means they got the same water and the same fertilizers, if any, and their gardeners were allowed to cut, whack, and handle them like all other plants on their property.

-The colorful appearance is particularly attractive to hummingbirds, butterflies, and numerous insects.
+The colorful appearance attracts hummingbirds, butterflies, and numerous insects.

 Whiteflies, Aphids, and mealybugs are among the most common pests infesting these plants.